 A suspect should be read their Miranda rights just prior to questioning, regardless of their arrest status.
 It is important to know one’s rights, which include:

-- The right to remain silent: This goes to the heart of the Fifth Amendment.
+- The right to remain silent.
+This is the heart of the Fifth Amendment.
 An individual does not have to say anything that will incriminate them.
 It is best not to answer any questions until contacting a criminal defense lawyer.
 If an individual decides to give a confession, they must affirmatively waive their rights.
 However, there are instances when a confession has made it to court prior to the suspect being read their Miranda rights.

-- The right to consult a lawyer: Everyone arrested in this country has a legal right to counsel.
+- The right to consult a lawyer.
+Everyone arrested in the United States has a legal right to counsel.
 They do not have to answer any substantive questions until speaking with a criminal defense lawyer.
 If an individual cannot afford one, the state will appoint one free of charge.
 An arrested suspect still has to answer some basic questions without a lawyer present, such as their name, age, and address.

 Being convicted of a crime can have significant consequences to one’s life and family.
 Knowing one’s rights ahead of time will protect them from making early decisions they cannot take back.
 It is important to note that an individual can always revoke permission at any point in the process.

-What are the Penalties for a DUI in Virginia?
+What are the Penalties of a DUI Charge in Virginia?

-In Virginia, if a driver has a blood alcohol content (BAC) level of .10, they can be charged with driving under the influence (DUI), which is a Class 1 misdemeanor.
-That can make it a significant crime in the commonwealth.
+In Virginia, if a driver has a blood alcohol content (BAC) level of 0.05 , they can be charged with driving under the influence (DUI) if the totality of the circumstances show the driver was impaired while driving, which is a Class 1 misdemeanor.
+If a driver has a BAC of .08 or higher, then it is presumed that the driver was impaired while driving, without the necessity of the totality of the circumstances.
+That can make it a significant crime in the Commonwealth.
 It can carry heavy fines, as well as potential jail time, depending on the BAC level.
 If charged with a first offense, an individual will have their license suspended for seven days upon arrest.
 If convicted, an individual will face a one-year suspension of their license.
-It also carries with it a fine of $250 to $2,500.
-If a juvenile is in the car at the time of arrest, it will add an extra $500 to $1,000 in fines.
-Jail time is also possible depending on a person’s BAC’s level.
+It also carries with it a fine of up to $2,500.
+If a juvenile is in the car at the time of arrest, it will add an extra fines and will include a mandatory jail sentence.

 Virginia law has merged assault and battery into assault.
 To convict an individual of that charge, the prosecutor must prove beyond a reasonable doubt that the individual not only intended to hurt a person, but they followed through with their actions.
 If a prosecutor cannot prove intent, then they will try to prove recklessness.
 However, a lawyer will try to prove that the incident was an accident.
 An accident without recklessness cannot be considered a crime.
 A defense in these cases is to prove the incident was an act of self-defense.
 This is a common defense when there is an altercation between two people.

-Assault is a Class 1 misdemeanor, which carries a fine of $2,500 and at least one year in jail.
+Assault is a Class 1 misdemeanor, which carries a fine of $2,500 and a one-year jail sentence.
 However, there are numerous factors that can impact that sentence, including the level of violence of the act, the victim, and the criminal record of the accused.
-Other variables can trigger felony charges and longer prison sentences.
-For instance, an assault on certain groups of individuals will require a mandatory two-day jail sentence, in addition to other jail time imposed.
+Other variables can trigger felony charges, which are punishable with time in a state correctional facility, and longer prison sentences.
+For instance, an assault on certain groups of individuals will require a mandatory two-day jail sentence in addition to other jail time imposed.
 Those individuals include:

 The two charges are similar, although authorities will distinguish a difference by classifying an assault among family members as a Class 1 misdemeanor.
 The main difference comes when addressing repeat offenders.
-Unlike assault where in the second and third conviction that occur within 20 years have the same punishments, the same cannot be said of the second and third domestic violence conviction that takes place less than 20 years apart.
-Police officers called to the scene of domestic violence have the authority to make an arrest on the spot if they have probable cause.
+Unlike assault where in the second and third conviction that occurs within 20 years have the same punishments, the same cannot be said of the second and third domestic violence conviction that takes place less than 20 years apart.
+Police officers called to the scene of domestic violence, battery, or misdemeanor assault have the authority to make an arrest on the spot if they have probable cause.
 They have the same arrest authority if there are violations in a protective order or a stalking case.

-The commonwealth treats domestic violence like a pattern of various types of abuse and will sentence the guilty party based on their prior criminal history.
+The Commonwealth treats domestic violence like a pattern of various types of abuse and will sentence the guilty party based on their prior criminal history.
 For instance, a first-time offender could receive up to a year in jail and/or a fine of $2,500.
-Meanwhile, a third-time offender will be found guilty of a Class 6 felony, which includes a prison term of up to five years and/or a $2,500 fine.
-Another ramification to consider about a domestic violence conviction, since it is a felony, is that it will initiate a federal ban to carry a firearm.
-This could prohibit a person from obtaining a job which requires the applicant carry a firearm.
+Meanwhile, a third-time offender can be found guilty of a Class 6 felony, which includes a prison term of up to five years and/or a $2,500 fine.
+If the third offense happened within 20 years of the last two convictions, it will be a felony charge.
+Another ramification to consider about a domestic violence conviction is that it will initiate a federal ban to carry a firearm.
+This could prohibit a person from obtaining a job, which requires the applicant carry a firearm.

 What are the Penalties for Being Convicted of a Crime in Virginia?